aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 & \displaystyle\frac{d y_2}{dx} = f(y, x).
 \end{cases}

-This has been generic.
-Consider down-to-earth trivial example of equation of motion for a body in free fall:
+This procedure is generic.
+Consider the down-to-earth example of the equation of motion for a body in free fall:

 \begin{equation}
     \frac{d^2 h}{d t^2}=-g,
 \end{equation}

-where $g$ is accelaretion due to gravity, $h$ is the height of the object with respect to the ground.
+where $g$ is the acceleration due to gravity and $h$ is the height of the object with respect to the ground.

-We introduce new variable $\displaystyle v = \frac{dh}{dt}$, which has physical meaning of velocity, and obtain the system of 2 first-order differential equations:
+We introduce the new variable $\displaystyle v = \frac{dh}{dt}$, which has the physical meaning of velocity, and obtain a system of 2 first-order differential equations:

 \begin{cases}
     & \displaystyle \frac{dh}{dt}=v,\\